Hiring Process Checklist Template

 - The art of storytelling & closing: You know how to tell a story that weaves buying reasons and objections into the narrative.
 You are compelling, yet consultative, always keeping the customer’s needs top of mind.

-- How to manage a quota: Trainual is a volume-based sales environment with ample opportunities to hit or exceed goals.
+- How to manage a quota: We are a volume-based sales environment with ample opportunities to hit or exceed goals.
 But this high-volume environment requires an organized, hungry candidate that can manage their own pipeline and meet their goals.

-- How to collaborate as a team: At Trainual, our collaborative, team-based approach is critical to our internal and customer success.
+- How to collaborate as a team: Our collaborative, team-based approach is critical to our internal and customer success.

 What you will learn:

-- How to use our tools: You will get a crash course in Trainual (obviously), Hubspot, Aircall, SaaS Admin, and Stripe.
+- How to use our tools: You will get a crash course in Trainual, Hubspot, Aircall, our Admin portal, and Stripe.
 Plus, you’ll learn to leverage technology for automation and efficiency.

 - How to prospect larger accounts: You will be able to grow into a position where you generate and engage with leads of a larger deal size in both an inbound and outbound capacity.

-- Everything about Trainual: You will gain a thorough understanding of the products and services Trainual offers to help every business have a playbook!
+- Everything about our company: You will gain a thorough understanding of the products and services we offer to help our customers!

 How success is measured: